Think-Tank-Consulting/think-tank-consulting.github.io/README.md

 # ThinkTank Consulting LLC

-Imagine a small hand picked global diverse team of highly intelligent and communication compatible STEM experts with 1 or 2 cyber engineers driving automation, AI, and machine learning for a variety of global issue consultation situations worldwide decided on by the global Populus.
-Here's the kicker though, everyone on the team isn't just a STEM expert....they are a STEM expert with an absolute passion and heart for helping others and do it solely because its their life mission to help others (The potential for success has just been compounded about 100X fold as well as the chance for innovation to happen.
-Situations like this have been proven to produce champions).
+Imagine a small hand picked global diverse team of highly intelligent and communication compatible STEM experts with 1 or 2 cyber engineers driving automation, AI, and machine learning while they volunteer their time to consult on a variety of global issues decided on by the global Populus.
+Here's the kicker though, everyone on the team isn't just a STEM expert....they are a STEM expert with an absolute passion and heart for helping others and do it solely out of gratitude and self-actualization.
 (https://think-tank-consulting.com/).

 ![Optional Text](/img/Site.png)